justinrubek/reform/README.md

 # Reform

-A form building web-app
+A form building web-app.
+Forms will be designed and then injected into an existing page or even multiple existing pages.
+Filling out the form will drop the data into a database using JSON.

-Currently there is only ui support for creation and use of user accounts
+Currently there is only ui support for creation and use of user accounts as well as the start of form building

+## Dependencies
+* cargo - a nightly version (may be easiest to use [rustup](https://github.com/rust-lang/rustup#installation))
+* postgres

 ## Build
-First, ensure you have a nightly version of rust installed (use [rustup](https://github.com/rust-lang/rustup#installation))

 ### Frontend
 Install [wasm-pack](https://github.com/rustwasm/wasm-pack)